Krupal-Patel/Python-Notes/tableau_2.md

 ##### How to Create a Data Source Filter
 Creating a data source filter in Tableau is done in the data source page.
 In the top-right corner, you will see a section called "Filters" that contains an "Add" button.
 Click this button to create a new data source filter or to edit existing filters.
 If no data source filters have been created, an empty Edit Data Source Filters dialog box will appear.

+### Joins, Unions and Relationship

+#### Joins
+  - A join is a horizontal connection between two or more tables.
+When joining tables, there must be at least one common field with shared values between the tables.

+#### Unions
+  - A union is a vertical connection between two or more tables.
+For a union to happen properly, the fields within both tables must match.

+#### Relationship
+  - A relationship does not physically connect tables, unlike joins and unions.
+Instead, Tableau describes a relationship as a “contract” between tables.
+They are similar to joins, but there is no need to select the join type, so you won’t see a Venn diagram.
+Instead, you simply select the matching fields from the tables.
+Tableau will automatically select the join type during your analysis based on the fields used in the visualization.